Freedoms & Responsibilities of Scientists

 - Science International

-On that basis, the Council focuses on three overlapping aspects of universality:
+On that basis, the Council focuses on three overlapping aspects:

 - access to scientific data and information; and,